West Yorkshire traffic update: News on congestion and incidents on M62, M1, A58, A638 and more

 Most Popular

-A58 – Delays of eight minutes and delays easing on A58 Leeds Road Eastbound between A6036 Bradford Road and Amisfield Road.
-Average speed five mph.

-A638 – Delays of nine minutes and delays increasing on A638 Westbound between Haggs Lane and B6129 Dale Street.
-Average speed five mph.
+M62 – Delays of seven minutes and delays increasing on M62 Eastbound between M62 (Hartshead Moor Services) and J27 M621 (Gildersome).
+Average speed 20 mph.

-A636 – Delays of one minute on A636 Denby Dale Road Southbound between Calder Island Way and A6186 Asdale Road.
-Average speed ten mph.

-A629 – Delays of six minutes and delays easing on A629 Huddersfield Road Northbound in Siddal.
-Average speed ten mph.

 Incidents